kana4/bioinformatics_rust_book/src/2_5_Print_String.md

 We're building a binary, which is why we have the main function, `fn main(){}`.

 Inside the main function, we create a variable `thing` that stores `"Hello World!"` just like in the other languages.
-Unlike the other languages though, we have to actually state that the `"Hello World!"` is a [string](https://en.wikipedia.org/wiki/String_(computer_science))!
+Unlike the other languages though, we have to actually state that the `"Hello World!"` is a [string](https://en.wikipedia.org/wiki/String_(computer_science)) or a (not necessarily English) word.

 The final part of our code prints what we want.
 We put the `thing` variable into a function to print what's in the variable, where the first input to `println!`, `"{}"` is just our variable, and the second input is the actual variable to be printed.
 As an example, we could print: